ASD-at-GMF/disinfo-laundromat/README.md

   - Libraries
   - Hosting
 - Any Universal Unique Identifier (UUID)
+- Highly similar images (as determined by pHash difference)
+- Many shared CSS classes

-#How to use
+# How to use
-## Comparing to existing indicator corpus

 Included with this tool is a small database of indicators for known sites.
 For more on creating your own corpus see 'Creating your own corpus' below.

+## Installation
 This tool requires Python 3 and PIP to run and can be obtained by downloading this repository or cloning it using git:
 ```
 git clone https://github.com/pbenzoni/disinfo-laundromat.git